npr99/URSC645/Readings/ReadMe.md

 # Welcome to the Readings Folder
-Readings
+## Readings
 - Collection for readings (mainly PDF files) that support the project
-- readings may be journal articles, reports, newpaper articles, or other documents
+- readings may be journal articles, reports, newspaper articles, or other documents

-Readings\Archive
+## Readings\Archive
 - The archive folder contains files that can be archived
 - These files might include
 	- prior versions of the ReadMeFirst files